 Diagnosing a rare disease: genetic testing

-Understanding how to diagnose a rare disease also involves an understanding of genetic testing, including the options available, what they are testing for, and when they might be recommended.
+Understanding how to diagnose a rare disease also involves an understanding of genetic testing, including the options available, what they test for, and when they might be recommended.

-Genetic testing involves analyzing the genetic makeup of an individual in order to better understand their genetic health, if they are the carriers of any gene mutations, if there are any identifiable chromosome abnormalities, or if they have a gene mutation that may cause a genetic syndrome.
+Genetic testing involves analyzing the genetic makeup of an individual in order to better understand their genetic health.
+Including if they are the carriers of any gene mutations, if there are any identifiable chromosome abnormalities, or if they have a gene mutation that may cause a genetic syndrome.

 Diagnosing a rare disease: the challenges

 This is still genetic experts who do not know, or yet understand, about many of the causes and symptoms of the 7000+ genetic syndromes currently identified.
 The more rare a disease is, and the lower its prevalence, the less likely we are to understand it.
 This lack of research and information, makes it difficult to diagnose many rare diseases.
 It makes it difficult also for patients and primary care doctors to understand when genetic counseling and testing might be necessary.